elventear/quartz-scheduler/readme.txt

 docs/wikidocs               the main documentation for Quartz.
 Start with
                             the "index.html"

+docs/dbTables				sql scripts for creating Quartz database tables in
+							a variety of different databases.

 src/java/org/quartz   		the main package of the Quartz project,
                       		containing the 'public' (client-side) API for